bajunii/Boat-booking-system/Readme.txt

 Username: admin

-Password: Test@123
+Password: haitham98

 *************************Sub-Admin Login Details**********************************

-Username: akr305
+Username: bajunii

-Password: Test@123
+Password: haitham98

 Or Register a new sub-admin from admin panel.